Larry Donald

-Larry Ali Donald (born January 6, 1967) is an American former professional boxer.
+Larry Ali Donald (born January 6, 1967) in Cincinnati, Ohio is an American former professional boxer.
 As an amateur he won a bronze medal in the super heavyweight division at the 1991 World Championships and won a gold medal at the 1992 World Championship Challenge and becoming amateur world Super heavyweight champion going into the 1992 Olympic Games represented the United States at the 1992 Olympics.
 During his professional career, he defeated the likes of Evander Holyfield, Jeremy Williams, Bert Cooper, Tim Witherspoon, and Ross Puritty.

 Amateur career

 Donald was the American representative at Super Heavyweight at the 1992 Barcelona Olympic Games.
 His results were: